scrabbletank/farhome-rules/rulesdoc.md

 You gain proficiency in Divine spells.

 #### Battle Mage
 Once per turn, if you cast a cantrip or 1st level spell your next basic attack costs 2 less AP.
-Alternatively if you make a basi attack your next cantrip or 1st level spell costs 2 less AP, with a minimum of 1.
+Alternatively if you make a basic attack your next cantrip or 1st level spell costs 2 less AP, with a minimum of 1.
 The spell level increases to 2 at 7th level, and 3 at 15th level, and 4th at 25th level.

 #### Flurry of Blows
 After an unarmed attack if you have nothing in your offhand you may take the Off-Hand Attack action, attacking the creature twice.
 The attacks add 1 bad die to their roll and do not use proficiency.